When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Who Shouldn’t Use Antidepressants

 Antidepressants like doxepin are often not recommended for older adults because of their effects on cognition and possible cardiovascular effects.

-Antipsychotics are drugs that are meant to help people who have mental health disorders in which they struggle to know what is and is not real.
+Antipsychotics are drugs that are meant to help people who have mental health disorders in which they struggle to know what is and isn’t real.
 It also used to treat bipolar disorder, which for many can present as cyclical insomnia.

-Some antipsychotics have a sedative effect, but none have been approved by the FDA or recommended by the AASM for treating sleep problems.
+Some antipsychotics have a sedative effect, but none have been approved by the FDA or recommended by AASM for treating sleeping problems.
 They may be most useful when prescribed for patients who have co-occurring mental health conditions and insomnia.

 Anticonvulsants are designed to stop or reduce seizures or other unwanted muscle activity.

 Although they can have a sedative effect, no anticonvulsants are FDA-approved for insomnia, and the AASM does not recommend their use.
 They must be prescribed off-label when given for sleeping problems.

 The safety and efficacy of supplements is not closely monitored by the U.S. Food and Drug Administration (FDA).
 Shoppers should take additional measures to make sure they are purchasing reputable products.